Celebrate Recovery, Thursdays 6:30 p.m.

 - Newcomer’s Meeting from 7:30-8:30 p.m.
 If you are new to Celebrate Recovery© or are a visitor, we invite you to attend this meeting after the large group time.
 You will receive a brief introduction to the program as well as an explanation of our meeting format.
 Join us here to find out about CR, ask questions and determine if it is a good fit for you.

 - Solid Rock Cafe at 8:30 p.m.
 Time together over coffee after the open share group meeting.
 This is an excellent place to unwind, relax and get to know others better.

-- TURN at TRAFFIC LIGHT at Old Hickory Blvd & Chickering Road into Christ Presbyterian Church
+- Turn at traffic light at Old Hickory Boulevard & Chickering Road into Christ Presbyterian Church entrance.

 Examples of Issues Dealt with at Celebrate Recovery

 Abandonment • Abuse – Physical, Sexual, Emotional • Adult Children of Dysfunctional Families • Adultery • Alcohol Dependency • Anger • Anxiety • Chemical Dependency • Codependency • Controlling Personality • Depression • Divorce • Drug Dependency • Eating Disorders • Fear • Food Addictions • Gambling • Grief • Guilt • Insecurity • Loss of Relationship • Nicotine Dependency • Obsessive-Compulsive Behavior • Overspending • People-Pleasing • Perfectionism • Pornography • Rage • Rejection• Relationship Addiction • Sadness • Sexual Addiction • Shame • Workaholism

 Celebrate Recovery offers a person the opportunity to participate in a group fellowship where love and hope combine with God’s purpose to mend our lives.
 Ask yourself: